lnsandnkth/katacoda-scenarios/lnav/intro.md

 Logs can look a bit overwhelming, especially when the logs grow after a few months or years.
 When you want to investigate something, you usually open a log file and **ctrl + f** search, until you found what you needed.
 It would be nice to have that information at a first glance though.
-For that you would need to filter your logs and put that info somewhere, but how would you do that?<br>
+For that you would need to filter your logs and put that info somewhere, but how would you do that?<br><br>
-lnav comes to the rescue.<br>
+**lnav comes to the rescue.** <br><br>
 With lnav you can simply have a live look at your logs as they grow, and filter through them with a live edit to get to the needed info.
-But, you can also automate that process, by creating a periodically running cron job, that does the filtering and stores the result in a file, nicely formatted.
+But, you can also automate that process, by creating a periodically running cron job, that does the filtering and stores the result in a file, nicely formatted.<br>
 That is exactly what you are going to learn in this tutorial.

 ## Workflow of the automation